“Get A Leg Up” Award

 Award Applications are due via the RCS Award form on or before January 15th.

 Works created with award funds belong to the artist.
-RCS keeps the recipients’ applications and submitted work samples for promotional and archival purposes as well as in educational materials such as sample applications.
+RCS keeps the recipients’ applications and submitted work samples and application information for promotional, archival, and educational purposes.

 RCS is not responsible for loss or damage of the submitted application or support materials due to technological failure or unforeseen circumstances.